- Solutions Overview

 Dead stock is not the only thing that should be easily recognizable in an instant.
 All of your inventory areas should be clearly labeled.
 This needs to go beyond mere barcodes for items (although barcodes are a good thing).
 Your employees should be able to visually distinguish different areas and items as well.
 For example, use large signs for different sections of your warehouse, and use color-coded areas for the different subsections.

 We know our readers are smart.
-We know they can see through your typical plug for a software solution.
-And they know that infoplus provides such a solution.
+We know they can see through your typical plug for a warehouse management software solution.
+And they know that Infoplus WMS provides such a solution.

 We have seen warehouse managers and fulfillment centers invest in technology solutions, only to have those solutions become “the” focus of their activities.
 What gets left by the wayside are the human aspects of warehouse management: planning, layout, signage, communication, and so on.
 Technology should be a tool for quickly and easily optimizing one’s layout and operations, not an end-goal in itself.